Bhagavad Gita Chapter 6 Verse 28 Meaning

 Available in 28 languages

-This verse from Chapter 6 of the Bhagavad Gita highlights a practical insight: The yogi, always engaging the mind thus (in the practice of yoga), is freed from sins and easily enjoys the infinite bliss of contact with Brahman (the Eternal).
+This verse carries the weight of lived truth.
+The yogi, always engaging the mind thus (in the practice of yoga), is freed from sins and easily enjoys the infinite bliss of contact with Brahman (the Eternal).
+In the context of the practical discipline of meditation and the balanced life that supports spiritual growth, these words illuminate the principle of meditation from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team